cagdaseksi/Slider/README.md

 # Slider
-How To Use A Slider In xCode 9 (Swift 4.2)
+How To Use A Slider In xCode 10, with swift.

 ![swift slider](https://i.ibb.co/r08WTXT/slider.png)